 You might choose to actively post every day on multiple platforms, or simply post an updated menu to your Facebook page.
 There are multiple ways to go about social media marketing for restaurants, but it is better to do a little rather than none.

-Why Is Social Media Important For Restaurants?
+Why Restaurant Social Media Marketing Is So Important

 Social media hasn’t always been a part of marketing, of course.
 In the past, paid advertisements, signs, flyers, word of mouth, and customers walking by were the best way to gain awareness about your restaurant.
 While some restaurants may still rely on these forms of marketing, social media can assist in reaching target demographics